Would you agree to fly on a plane knowing that the crew was simply ‘told’ what to do but didn’t use clear guidelines and instructions?

 SOPs facilitate effective communication and ensure support quality

 According to the recent NewVoiceMedia’s 2018 “Serial Switchers” report, poor customer service is costing businesses more than $75 billion a year (which is up $13 billion since its last report in 2016).
 What accounts for bad support?
-While there might be numerous factors affecting the service quality and customer satisfaction, one of the fundamental obstacles standing in the way of efficient communication between your customers and your service team is when the agents simply don’t know what to do, especially when things go wrong.
+While there might be numerous factors affecting service quality and customer satisfaction, one of the fundamental obstacles standing in the way of efficient communication between your customers and your service team is when the agents simply don’t know what to do, especially when things go wrong.

 SOPs help to deliver consistency in every service interaction

-Today’s highly demanding consumers expect to receive efficient, effective and consistent customer service each and every time, which is proved by numerous researches.
+Today’s highly demanding consumers expect to receive efficient, effective, and consistent customer service each and every time, which is proved by numerous researches.
 In fact, the State of the Connected Customer Report by Salesforce revealed that as much as 81% of consumers expect the same level of service every time they interact with a company across different channels, while 75% expect companies to provide consistent experiences wherever they engage, whether on a website, social media, mobile or in person.
 Are your service agents able to deliver that consistency?

 This is where standard operating procedures become invaluable.
-Well-structured and easily accessible SOPs will guide your customer support agents on how to effectively handle every service interaction on every support channel ensuring consistency with the level of customer care delivered by each employee of your support team.
+Well-structured and easily accessible SOPs will guide your customer support agents on how to effectively handle every service interaction on every support channel, ensuring consistency with the level of customer care delivered by each employee of your support team.
 This is especially critical when it comes to dealing with complicated customer service issues that require non-standard solutions.

 SOPs simplify customer support training and empower new employees

 Standard operating procedures allow you to train new customer support agents faster and more effectively.
-When SOPs are the foundation of training, new support employees don’t have to merely rely on what they heard and saw during the onboarding process.
-Instead, they learn that, when in doubt, they can always refer to the step-by-step guide to find the best way to handle each situation and reduce the chances of mistakes.
+When SOPs are the foundation of training, new support employees don’t have to rely merely on what they heard and saw during the onboarding process.
+Instead, they learn that when in doubt, they can always refer to the step-by-step guide to find the best way to handle each situation and reduce the chances of mistakes.

 The ThinkJar survey found that 84% of customers are frustrated when the service agent does not have information.
 It also revealed that 13% tell 15 or more people if they’re unhappy.
 SOPs empower new service agents to become more knowledgeable in a shorter amount of time and ensure they know exactly how to respond in various customer service scenarios, even though they don’t have much experience yet.